 Select the correct category for the issue or request being submitted

-When sharing feedback, logs and system settings may be collected depending on the type of feedback being submitted.
-For example, we may not be able to address a cellular data bug that gets filed against the Health application because we would not receive the correct logs.
+The Feedback Hub will automatically select a category based on the title you gave to the feedback item.
+Use the drop-down menus to check that the category is accurate or if it requires changing.
+The correct category is important for accurately submitting and processing feedback.
+Logs and system settings may be collected depending on the category of feedback being submitted.
+For example, we may not be able to address a Bluetooth bug that gets filed against the Start menu because we would not receive the correct logs.

 Provide feedback items one at a time

 Providing feedback one item at a time ensures the correct logs and data are received with each submission.

 Provide a clear and thorough description of the issue

 When sharing additional details, it is important to provide as much detail about the issue as possible.
 For example, include steps to reproduce the issue, attach screenshots (if applicable) and use the “reproduce issue” option, if available for the type of feedback being submitted.